ABC-Center/ABC-guide/docs/wiki-guide/Why-use-the-ABC-Hugging-Face.md

 ## Knowledge Sharing

-By hosting models and datasets on Hugging Face, we enhance knowledge sharing within and beyond the institute.
+By hosting models and datasets on Hugging Face, we enhance knowledge sharing within and beyond the ABC Center.
 This includes:

 - Providing clear documentation and usage examples, making it easier for new members to get up to speed.
 - Facilitating the spread of best practices across teams and projects.